-The McLeod Regional Maternity Center is located in the McLeod Pavilion in Florence.
-Here you will find a wonderful place where caring physicians, nurses and staff work to provide you with the care you need before, during, and after the birth of your child.
-We provide care for high-risk pregnancies and house the region’s only Neonatal Intensive Care and Pediatric Intensive Care units.
+McLeod Women’s Services is located in the McLeod Pavilion in Florence.
+Our dedicated care teams provide a warm and inviting experience before, during, and after the birth of your child.
+We care for high-risk pregnancies and house the region’s only Neonatal Intensive Care and Pediatric Intensive Care units.

 To make sure your newborn gets the best care possible, our Pediatric Hospitalists care for baby from delivery to discharge.

-Get more information on all our maternity center offerings at McLeod Regional Medical Center.
+Get more information on all our maternity offerings at McLeod Regional Medical Center.

-Our Women’s Health Services is located in the McLeod Pavilion.
-Our maternity center offers:
+McLeod Women’s Services is located in the McLeod Pavilion and offers:

 Looking for support and education on the parenting experience?
 Hospital grade Medela breast pumps and pumps for daily or occasional use?
 The Resource Center, located on the McLeod Regional Medical Center campus in the gray Victorian House, known as the Levy House (927 East Day Street, Florence) has these and other essential materials for breastfeeding.
-View our Maternity Education Classes.
 For more information call (843) 777-2890.

 This is a special program of nurse home visits that improves pregnancy outcomes, as well as child health and development.
 Results are impressive.
 Some 90% of babies born were born full term and 89% were at a healthy weight.
 Learn More.

 When putting an infant to sleep, make sure they are: